From Our Field Notes

-Interior vs Exterior Basement Waterproofing: Which Is Right for Your Home?
+Interior vs Exterior Basement Waterproofing: Which Is Right for Your DMV Home?

-If you’ve been told your basement needs waterproofing, you’ve probably heard two terms: interior waterproofing and exterior waterproofing.
-Both solve basement water problems — but they work differently, cost differently, and are appropriate for different situations.
-Here’s what every DC, Maryland, and Virginia homeowner should know before making a decision.
+Interior vs exterior basement waterproofing is one of the most common decisions DMV homeowners face when their basement starts leaking.
+Both methods solve basement water problems — but they work differently, cost differently, and are appropriate for different situations.
+Here’s what every DC, Maryland, and Virginia homeowner should know before making a decision, based on our 20+ years of field experience across the region.

 Interior waterproofing manages water after it enters the foundation.
 The most common interior solution is a drain tile system — a channel excavated along the interior perimeter of the basement, filled with gravel and a perforated pipe, and connected to a sump pump that expels water out of the home.